 - Public Health Emergencies.
 CRW resources may be used to address public health emergencies where (a) the affected country has declared a national public health emergency; and (b) the WHO has declared that the outbreak is a public health emergency of international concern (PHEIC), under the WHO’s Global Alert and Response System, in accordance with the International Health Regulations, 2005.

 - Economic Crises.
 CRW resources may be used to address severe economic crises caused by exogenous shocks and that affect a significant number of IDA countries as follows:

 - The crisis is expected to result in a widespread or a regional year-on-year GDP growth decline of at least three percentage points or more; or

-CRW support may also be granted on an exceptional basis in the event of a severe price shock that might not have resulted in a GDP growth decline of 3 percentage points if: (i) the shock is broad-based and has several fiscal impact; (ii) there is a consensus that a concerted international response is needed; and (iii) the existing IDA allocations of affected countries are deemed insufficient to provide adequate response.
+- In the event of a severe price shock that did not result in a GDP growth decline, but: (a) the shock is broad-based and deemed severe in terms of fiscal impact; (b) there is consensus that a concerted international response is needed; and (c) the existing IDA allocations of affected countries are deemed insufficient to provide adequate response.

 Early Responses to Slower-onset Events (Early Response Financing)